Where is your office?

 Prolozone® and prolotherapy solutions may contain dextrose, anesthetics such as procaine, vitamin B12, glucosamine, ozone, and other natural substances.

-Regenerative cell therapy includes human cell and tissue products from umbilical cord Wharton’s jelly.
+Regenerative Biologic injections contain human cell and tissue products from the umbilical cord.

 Are there any risks or side effects?